spryker/spryker-docs/docs/aop/dev/aop-security-assessment.md

 ## Threat modeling

-Spryker will conduct Threat modeling in order to identify and prioritize potential threats to a system, and determine the value that potential mitigations would have in reducing or neutralizing those threats for apps that are commercially distributed through the AOP apps catalog.
+Spryker will conduct threat modeling to identify and prioritize potential threats to a system, and determine the value that potential mitigations would have in reducing or neutralizing those threats for apps that are commercially distributed through the AOP apps catalog.
-The Threat model document will be shared in a PDF, Word or HTML format and will contain the following information:
+The threat model document will be shared in a PDF, Word or HTML format and will contain the following information:

 - How data flows through a system to identify where the AOP application might be attacked.
 - Document as many potential threats to the AOP app (PBC) as possible.